-Installing Nano Text Editor
+Installing the Nano Text Editor

 To install Nano On Debian / Ubuntu distributions use the following command: